iPickCan/iPickCan/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I work with Linux to develop GPON/EPON/XGPON HomeGateway ONU device, it is my job. i worked 11 years till now.
+I work with Linux to develop GPON/EPON/XGPON HomeGateway ONU device, it is my job.
-Good luck to my company.

-Contrace Me: 1181302388@qq.com
+Email: solitrarychen@163.com